-1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-2. Select Fixes & Diagnostics, select Check your battery, and then select Launch.
+- 1. Choose an option: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar. - 2.
+Select Fixes & Diagnostics, select Check your battery, and then select Launch.
 If HP Battery Check indicates that your battery should be replaced, contact support.